Opinion | The U.S. military builds a bulwark against Trump

 The poll of 1,018, conducted with Syracuse University, is somewhat limited because respondents, from Military Times’s readership, skew older and tend to be career-military types.
 But they were more than twice as likely to identify themselves as Republicans than Democrats — reflective of the military’s traditional conservatism.

 Still, more than 59 percent of officers said they have a dim view of the president, with more than half saying they strongly disapprove.
-Among enlisted respondents, 47 percent said they have an unfavorable view, and under 39 percent a favorable view.
+Among enlisted respondents, 47 percent said they have an unfavorable view, and under 39 percent have a favorable view.

 Officers tended to be more disapproving of Trump, and more opposed to Confederate symbolism, than enlisted personnel.
 But the opinions were fairly uniform.
 Among the near-majority who favored renaming Confederate-named bases (49.2 percent to 36.8 percent, with 14 percent expressing no opinion), pluralities of all groups — women, men, White, non-White, officer, enlisted — favored renaming.
 Same among the 69.3 percent (to 22.2 percent) who favor the ban on Confederate flags.